ezsystems/commerce-documentation/docs/cookbook/helper_services/mailhelperservice.md

 !!! note

-    The `SwiftMailHelperService` uses the [Mail Logging](Mail-Logging_23560245.html) in order to provide administrators to keep track of all sent e-mails.
-PLEASE NOTE: There is a special case for the [Customer Center (from 4.2)](/pages/createpage.action?spaceKey=EZC14&title=Customer+Center+%28from+4.2%29&linkCreation=true&fromPageId=23560658).
+    The `SwiftMailHelperService` uses the [Mail Logging](../../developer_manual/logging/logging.md) in order to provide administrators to keep track of all sent e-mails.
+PLEASE NOTE: There is a special case for the Customer Center.
 The content of any template parameter, which is named 'password', will be logged with a masked/removed value.
 This was needed for notification e-mails for new customer center accounts, which contain a generated, temporary password.

 You are able to send predefined plain-text and/or HTML content by using sendMail(), or use the convinient sendMailWithRenderedTemplate() method.